certik/fortran90.org/src/faq.rst

 Conclusion: As shown by the many examples, numbering does not always start most naturally at one or zero.
-And so to force any one choice for all cases --- one size fits all! -- be it 0-based or 1-based, is *inevitably* unnatural -- and with that, more likely error prone and hard to debug/ maintain.
+And so to force any one choice for all cases --- one size fits all! -- be it 0-based or 1-based, is *inevitably* unnatural -- and with that, more likely error prone and hard to debug/maintain.
 However, the most common starting index is 1.

 Why does Fortran default array indexing start at 1?